lauro-almeida/Santander-Coders/README.md

 # Santander-Coders

-### First phase of Santander Coders program, fulled by Let's code academy. wIn this part, we will be introduced to the fundamentals of python.
+### First phase of Santander Coders program, powered by  Ada Let's code academy. wIn this part, we will be introduced to the fundamentals of python.

 ## Module 1:
 1. Data types